TOEFL Practice Test

 Flashcards

-How to Prepare for the TOEFL
+How to Study for the TOEFL

 How to Study Effectively

 Your success on TOEFL test day depends not only on how many hours you put into preparing but also on whether you prepared the right way.
 It’s good to check along the way to see whether your studying is paying off.
 One of the most effective ways to do this is by taking TOEFL practice tests to evaluate your progress.
 Practice tests are useful because they show exactly where you need to improve.
-Every time you take a free TOEFL exam practice test, pay special attention to these three groups of questions:
+Every time you take a free TOEFL practice test, pay special attention to these three groups of questions:

 • The questions you got wrong